Marco75116/Whale_watching_MATIC/README.md

 # Whale_watching_MATIC

-what we used : Python,Sqlite,Angular,FastApi,HighCharts,Etherscan,CryptoCompare,Infura,Postman.
+what we used : Python,Sqlite,Angular,FastApi,HighCharts,web3,Etherscan,CryptoCompare,Infura,Postman.

 This is a school project I am doing in collaboration with Nasreddine Grimal and Nicolas Dumont.